babylonchain/babylonchain.github.io/docs/testnet/integrate.md

 After the above steps, the Cosmos zone has been integrated to Babylon.
 You can do the following things to check the status of the integration:
-- Check the API http://rpc.testnet.babylonchain.io:1317/babylon/zoneconcierge/v1/chain_info/<your_chain_id> that shows the information of the Cosmos zone in Babylon's view
+- Check the Babylon node API http://rpc.testnet.babylonchain.io:1317/babylon/zoneconcierge/v1/chain_info/<your_chain_id>
+  that shows the information of the Cosmos zone in Babylon's view.
-- Check whether BabylonScan shows the information of the Cosmos zone or not.
+- Check whether [BabylonScan](https://babylonscan.io) shows the information of the Cosmos zone or not.
   - NOTE: one needs to submit a PR to Babylon's chain registry in order to be shown on BabylonScan

 ## Future Integration Phases